rschmehl/vplot3d/README.md

     view_init(elev, azim)

 > [!CAUTION]
-> I tested the library only for orthographic projection.
+> The library has only been tested for orthographic projection so far.
+A different projection method could affect the shortening of arrowheads.

 ## Postprocessing